Fission310/newbie-education/java/03-intro-to-java.md

 In Git Bash,

 ```
-export PATH=$PATH:"/C/Program Files/Java/jdk1.7.0_21/bin/"
+setx /M PATH "%PATH%;C:\Program Files\Java\jdk-10\bin"
 ```
-replacing `1.7.0_21` with the version of the JDK that you installed.
+replacing `jdk-10` with the version of the JDK that you installed.